 Little Petra, as Al Beida / Siq al-Barid is widely known, is an often overlooked historical site approximately 15 minutes by car north of the main entrance ( = Visitors Centre/ Wadi Musa village ) of Petra in Jordan.
-Built in around 1st century C.E. by the Nabataeans (the same tribe that built Petra) Little Petra is considered Petra’s suburb and it is thought to have served as an extra stop of the caravans on the Silk Road before they reach Petra, the main town.
+Built in around 1st century C.E. by the Nabataeans (the same tribe that built Petra) Little Petra is considered Petra’s suburb and it is thought to have served as an extra stop of the caravans on the Silk Road just before reaching Petra, the main town.
 Petra and Little Petra complex is considered one of the modern seven wonders.
-Both towns are built behind/ around a natural canyon by rose-red sandstones.
-Undoubtedly, the area here is less impressive than its famous sibling but there are still at least 5 valid reasons of why Little Petra is worth visiting anyway regardless a visit or not to the main landmark.
+Both towns are built behind/ around a natural canyon consisted of rose-red sandstones.
+Undoubtedly, the area here is less impressive than its glorious sibling but there are still at least 5 valid reasons of why Little Petra in Jordan is worth visiting anyway regardless a visit or not to the main landmark.

 1. Little Petra Entrance Fee

 Unlike Petra which has a very expensive ticket ( 50JD/ approximately £56 for 1 day!)
-Little Petra is completely free, having or not a Jordan Pass already -as for 2019- and no admission fee is required!
+Little Petra is completely free (having or not a Jordan Pass already -as for 2019) and no admission fee is required!
 Cool, right?
-Of course Petra is magical, enormous and rocks in almost every category, but if you just need a quick taste of what it looks like before paying the entrance (if you don’t have a Jordan Pass that already includes Petra ticket anyway) then Little Petra is an ideal choice!
-If you are on a tight budget it is good to remember that even the accommodation options around it (basically some Bedouins camps!) are way cheaper than in Wadi Musa- the village next to Petra where you can find quite pricey accommodation in comparison with the rest of Jordan ( only one exception here… the Dead Sea that has mainly expensive resorts!).
-Some travellers decide to stay around here even if they plan to visit Petra too because of the prices and the more authentic experience away from the crowds!
-One of the most famous places to book is the Little Petra Bedouins Camp.
+Of course Petra is magical, enormous and it rocks in almost every category, but if you just need a quick taste of what it looks like before paying the entrance (if you don’t have a Jordan Pass that already includes Petra ticket anyway) then Little Petra is an ideal “taster”!
+If you are on a tight budget it is good to remember that even the accommodation options around it (mainly some Bedouins camps!) are far cheaper than in Wadi Musa; Wadi Musa is the village next to Petra where you can find pricey accommodation in comparison with the rest of Jordan.
+As a result, some travellers decide to stay around Little Petra even if they plan to visit primarily Petra because of the prices and the more authentic experience (being away from the crowds comes with some perks) !
+One of the most iconic places to stay in the area is the Little Petra Heritage Village.

-2. Little Petra has No crowds and a Relaxed Vibe
+2. Little Petra has No crowds (so far!) and a Relaxed Vibe

 Since we mentioned about the crowds… this is something extremely important!
-I don’t enjoy when I visit a destination just to find out hundreds of tourists around trying to take the best selfie / yelling/ throwing rubbish/ being disrespectful etc etc (as it happened extensively in the Phi Phi islands).
-Don’t get me wrong, Petra deserves 100% its popularity and the authorities are trying hard to protect the area from bad/ illegal practices and exploitation and to be frank they have done a great job so far!
-It is definitely expectable to be super busy but this “hectic” atmosphere can take away something from the entire experience.
-In Little Petra you won’t find countless vendors trying to sell you stuff and souvenirs, rides, guidance etc. There are vendors and guides here too but the difference is enormous – I would say just a 5% of what you will encounter with in Petra!
+I don’t enjoy visiting a destination just to find out hundreds of tourists around trying to take the best selfie / yelling/ throwing rubbish/ being disrespectful etc etc (as it happened extensively in the Phi Phi islands).
+Yes, I know, I am one of them and they think the same for me too!
+Yet, don’t get me wrong, Petra deserves 100% its popularity and the authorities try hard to protect the area from bad/ illegal practices and exploitation and to be frank they have done a great job so far!
+It is definitely expectable for Petra to be super busy but this “hectic” atmosphere can take away something of the entire experience.
+In Little Petra you won’t find countless vendors trying to sell you stuff and souvenirs, rides, guidance etc. There are vendors and guides here too, sure, but the difference is chaotic – I would say just a 5% of what you will encounter with in Petra!
 Having said that I must add that the majority of local sellers (in both areas) are not pushy and step back immediately if you are not interested in their services.
-Moreover, the tourists visiting Little Petra are enormously less so this can affect the entire experience in some extend as well.
-A relaxing atmosphere and a “time hasn’t affected this historical place” vibe is way more possible to be experienced and expected here than in Petra.
+Moreover, the tourists visiting Little Petra are enormously less so this undoubtedly affects the entire experience in some extend as well.
+A relaxing atmosphere and a “time hasn’t affected this historical place” vibe is way more possible to be experienced and enjoyed here rather than in Petra.

 3. Less Demanding Main Hiking Path

-Maybe you don’t feel like walking 7-8 hours to reach Petra’s Monastery and return back.
-Or your body energy levels are lower these days/ you are sick/ bored/ injured/ with very young kids that won’t be able to make it etc. Many reasons of why you don’t want to do all of this hiking but you still want to experience a bit of Petra since you are very close by!
+Maybe you don’t feel like walking 5-6 hours to reach Petra’s Monastery and return back.
+Or your body energy levels are low these days/ you are sick/ bored/ injured/ on your period or with very young kids that won’t be able to make it etc. Many reasons of why you are not keen on hiking all the way up but you still want to experience a bit of Petra since you are very close by!
 Fair enough!
-Little Petra is way less demanding and the main points can be reached within 30-45 minutes (depending on your walking speed).
-Of course the first buildings in Petra require pretty much the same walking (you don’t have to go up to Monastery if you don’t want to!) but, yet the entire route is way more demanding than Little Petra in general.
+Little Petra is way less demanding and the main points can be reached within 30-45 minutes (depending on your walking speed) only.
+Even if arriving at the first buildings in Petra requires pretty much the same effort (you don’t have to go up to Monastery if you don’t want to!) yet the entire route is way more demanding than Little Petra in general.

 4. An Alternative Way to enter Petra

-On the other hand from here (with an experienced guide) you can reach Petra on foot through a 6km long – and hard!- path.
+On the other hand from here (with the valuable help of an experienced guide) you can reach Petra on foot through a 6km long – and hard!- path.
 People who have done this route describe it as a fantastic experience so if you are up for even more hiking and a hint of adventure this may be a good choice for you.
-To be honest, after having done Petra , if I had to choose my route from scratch I would have started from Little Petra to get to Petra as I wouldn’t have to walk through the main Petra pathway twice (which happens when you visit Petra and then return to the visitors centre through the one and only pathway that serves as the entrance and the exit point at the same time).
-Since we are talking about it, it is good to know that the main pathway is the busiest part of Petra: full of horses, donkeys and carriages who constantly ask you (not the animals 😛 ) for a ride back or farther.
+To be honest, after having done Petra, if I had to choose my route from scratch I would have started from Little Petra to get to Petra as I wouldn’t have to walk through the main Petra pathway twice (which happens when you visit Petra and then return to the visitors centre through the one and only pathway that serves as the entrance and the exit point at the same time).
+Since we are talking about it, it is useful to know that the main pathway is by far the busiest part of Petra: full of tourists going in and out, tours and loud guides, horses, donkeys, carriages and locals who constantly ask you for a ride back or farther.
 Hence, if you want to avoid crossing this hustling road twice, Little Petra footpath could be ideal!
-Be aware though that entering Petra without a valid ticket is illegal and that the passage from Little Petra is not completely marked, I can’t stress it enough that you need a guide!!
+Be aware though that entering Petra without a valid ticket is illegal so you need to buy it in advance!
+Moreover, the passage from Little Petra is not completely marked, I can’t stress it enough: you need a guide!!
 You can find one through your accommodation especially if you stay around Little Petra.
-There are guides available around the parking too (just off the entrance you will be approached by them as soon as you arrive) but make sure you hire a licenced one!
+There are guides available around the Little Petra parking lot too (just off the entrance you will be approached by them as soon as you arrive) but make sure you hire a licenced one!
 More information regarding the available trails / hiking paths and the difficulty levels of each one can be found on the official website.